ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 We have obtained a Galpana and named him Mur.

-Card from Pip thanking us for
+Card from Pip thanking us for getting the keystone.